KemonoExtended/Kemono-Extended/README.md

    <summary>
       Mark unread creators
    </summary>
-   The addon marks favourited aritists on your favourites pages if they have new posts.
+   The addon marks favorited artists on your favorites pages if they have new posts.
 </details>
 <br><br>